 “The enthusiasm and commitment for apprenticeships from our colleagues has enabled the Trust to develop diverse opportunities including Pharmacy, IT, Administration, Accountancy, and Estates, along with support roles within Neurophysiology, Medical Elderly, and new opportunities within Dietetics and Academic Research.
 This broad range not only helps to give learning and employment opportunities to local people, but will help us grow our future workforce.

-“Our apprentices are really doing us proud here at Hull and East Yorkshire Hospitals Trust, and they deserve to be recognised at this regional awards ceremony.”
+“Our apprentices are really doing us proud here at Hull University Teaching Hospitals NHS Trust Trust, and they deserve to be recognised at this regional awards ceremony.”

 The award ceremony itself is the culmination of National Apprenticeship Week, which the Trust is celebrating this year by inviting 60 pre-apprenticeship students to the hospital to find out more about the organisation and the opportunities available.